xtaran/telegram-bot-send-to/README.md

-A very compact and generic [Perl](https://www.perl.org/) script with minimal dependencies (only [Mojolicious](https://mojolicio.us/)) which is allowing a lot of possible uses.
+A very compact and generic [Perl](https://www.perl.org/) script with minimal dependencies (only [Mojolicious](https://mojolicio.us/)) which is allowing a lot of possible use cases.

 Plus a wrapper to plug it into the [Xymon](https://www.xymon.com/) (formerly known as Hobbit) monitoring system for sending out